29 Dec How to Bid on Priceline

 Let me explain how…….

 Looking at the Vancouver example again, there are only three other areas that I truly desire to stay in.
 Of course, I could get a room anywhere in Vancouver, but why not try to find a place in the middle of all of the attractions?
-I started my bid for a four star hotel in the prime downtown Vancouver area at $45.00 per night.
+I started my bid for a four-star hotel in the prime downtown Vancouver area at $45.00 per night.
 It was rejected.If that happens, immediately you will be informed that you can try again.

 After I was informed that I could rebid, I added another zone, Delta to my bid.Vancouver is still in the running because once you select a zone, it will be grayed out and Priceline will continue to search for hotels in that area because your rebid will be at a higher price than your original bid.
 Delta works because it has no hotels higher than my original request of a four star, so I will automatically be allowed to rebid with the confidence that I will not get anything in the Delta area because it doesn’t match my original request of a 4* property.
-I upped my price to 50.00 for my rebid and I was rejected again.
+I upped my price to 50.00 for my rebid and I have rejected again.

-Before I started bidding, I decided to stop bidding at $60.00 since that was the median winning bid by other priceline customers on the bidding websites.
+Before I started bidding, I decided to stop bidding at $60.00 since that was the median winning bid by other Priceline customers on the bidding websites.
 I knew that if I was unable to secure anything that day, I could come back in 24 hours (and they mean 24 hours!) and start all over.
 I still had four months before I needed a room so why rush it or panic by bidding too much?

 Next, I decided to try the Langley area at 55.00 and the rebid qualified because they only had up to 2* properties to bid on: